17 Fun Independence Day Facts to Celebrate July 4

 independence day facts | statue of liberty

 The Statue of Liberty is America’s symbol of freedom.
 The torch represents enlightenment and it lights the path to liberty and freedom.
 The official name is “Liberty Enlightening the World.”
 It was designed by French sculptor Frederic-Auguste Bartholdi just in time for the centennial celebration of the Declaration of Independence.
+The Continental Congress approved the final wording of the Declaration of Independence on July 4, 1776.
 The tablet she is holding has the date July 4, 1776 engraved on it.

 2. Three Presidents Died on July 4th.